Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

 specify the bibliography file in the document metadata header.

     bibliography: references.bib
-    link-citations: true

 You can then use citation keys in the form of [@label] to cite an entry with an identifier "label".
-The **link-citations** option makes your citations hyperlinked to the corresponding bibliography entries.

 Normally, you will want to end your document with a section header "References" or similar, after which the bibliography will be appended.